patriciomacadden/dotfiles/README.md

 ## Installation

-Clone the repository (or just download the files) and prepend a dot to each file (or directory).
+Clone the repository (or just download a tar.gz file) and run the installation script.

-## TODO

-  * Create a installation script.